JonathanSimonJones/CSharpPlayground/README.md

 Please see Example/Interfaces/IRun.cs for interface method.
 Please see Example/Interfaces for best practice on splitting interfaces based upon functionality.
 Please see Example/ExFactory for demonstration of the factory design pattern.
 Please see Example/ExFactory for demonstration of the singleton design pattern.
+Please see Example/Base/ExBase.cs for use of XML code notation.